Staffwerke/vm-babysitter/README.md

 (*Important:* Attempting the above command without `--metadata` flag, usually results into an immediate VM crash if is it running.)

-### Orphaned Images:
+### Orphaned Images / Fixing disk images after server crash:

-After the actions mentioned above, the old disk image (if still exists and is bootable/mountable) is unable to be re-used on the old backup chain, since it will have checkpoints inside the image, but not on the server (opposed to the above scenario and similar as described [here.)](https://github.com/abbbi/virtnbdbackup/blob/0.22/README.md#transient-virtual-machines-checkpoint-persistency).
+After the actions mentioned above, the old disk image (if still exists and is bootable/mountable) is unable to be re-used on the old backup chain, since it will have checkpoints references inside the image, but not on the server (opposed to the above scenario and similar as described [here.)](https://github.com/abbbi/virtnbdbackup/blob/0.22/README.md#transient-virtual-machines-checkpoint-persistency).

-If you need to create new backups of this old image, you need to rebuild the disk image first with:
+If you need to create new backups of this old image, you can rebuild the disk image first with:

 `qemu-img convert -O qcow2 <old-vm-image> <new-vm-image>`

-in order to delete checkpoints internally and create a backup chain (or repurpose it with checkpoints with another application.)
+in order to delete internal checkpoints references and create a backup chain (or repurpose it with checkpoints with another application.)

+In addition, this info can be deleted from the disk image by deleting this info (called 'bitmaps'.)
+This is useful if you have issues after a server (or libvirt) crash and vm-full-backup refuses to create a backup chain.
+(Note: you need to *shutdown* the VM in order to do this!)

+Locate the disk image with problems and use:

+`qemu-img info /path-to-vm-disk-image`

+It will show you a list with bitmaps with identical names of virtnbdbackup.* checkpoints.
+You must delete it one by one with:

+`qemu-img bitmap --remove /path-to-vm-disk-image <virtnbdbackup.n>` (where 'n' is the checkpoint number)

+until the 'info' command shows no bitmaps.

 ### Quick restoration a failed VM's disk image on UnRaid